OnnoGabriel/cryptocurrency-data/readme.md

 The web component calls the [JSON API of CoinMarketCap](https://coinmarketcap.com/api/) to retrieve data of the 10 coins with the highest market capitalization (= most popular).
 This data is stored as an associative array in a `@State()` property within the web component.

 To avoid unnecessary (multiple) calls to the external API, only one (the first visible) web component performs this call.
-Just before the API call, this first compoment emits an event to all other web components.
+Just before the API call, this first component emits an event to all other web components.
 This event prevents these other components from performing an API call for their own.

 After the data is retrieved from the API, the first component emits a second event containing this data to all other components.